Adrianorieti/Adrianorieti/README.md

-Hi there!
-I'm Adriano Pace, CS enthusiast.
+Hello!
+I'm Adriano Pace, a passionate Computer Science enthusiast.

-I'm a curious guy constantly looking for something new to learn around the IT world.
-I love Linux and cybersec related stuffs, like reverse engeneering, ctfs, sysadministration and so on.

-You can contact me at paceadrianolavoro@gmail.com, I'll be glad to answer you.
-Peace
+I'm a curious individual always on the lookout for new opportunities to expand my knowledge within the vast realm of IT.
+My interests gravitate towards Linux and cybersecurity, encompassing areas such as reverse engineering, CTFs, system administration, and beyond.

+Feel free to reach out to me at paceadrianolavoro@gmail.com.
+I'm eager to connect and discuss all things tech.
+Peace!

 [![Anurag’s github stats](https://github-readme-stats.vercel.app/api?username=Adrianorieti)](https://github.com/Adrianorieti)